greenplum-db/gpdb-archive/gpdb-doc/markdown/utility_guide/ref/pgbouncer-ini.html.md

 :   Sets how often the averages shown in various `SHOW` commands are updated and how often aggregated statistics are written to the log (but see `log_stats`). [seconds]

     Default: 60

+max\_prepared\_statements

+:   When set to a non-zero value, PgBouncer tracks protocol-level named prepared statements related commands sent by the client in transaction and statement pooling mode.
+PgBouncer makes sure that any statement prepared by a client is available on the backing server connection, even when the statement was originally prepared on another server connection.

+:   PgBouncer internally examines all the queries that are sent as a prepared statement by clients and gives each unique query string an internal name with the format `PGBOUNCER_{unique_id}`.
+Prepared statements are only prepared using this name on the corresponding Greenplum cluster.
+PgBouncer keeps track of the name that the client gave to each prepared statement.
+It rewrites each command that uses a prepared statement to use the matching internal name (for example, `PGBOUNCER_123`) before forwarding that command to the server.
+More importantly, if the prepared statement that the client wants to use is not prepared on the server yet, it automatically prepares that statement before forwarding the command that the client sent.

+:   Note that this tracking and rewriting of prepared statement commands does not work for SQL-level prepared statement commands such as `PREPARE`, `EXECUTE`, `DEALLOCATE`, `DEALLOCATE ALL`, and `DISCARD ALL`.
+Running `DEALLOCATE ALL` and `DISCARD ALL` is especially problematic, since those commands appear to run successfully, but they interfere with the state of the server connection significantly without PgBouncer noticing, which in turn will very likely break the execution of any further prepared statements on that server connection.

+:   The actual value of this setting controls the number of prepared statements kept active on a single server connection.
+When the setting is set to 0, prepared statement support for transaction and statement pooling is disabled.
+To get the best performance, you should try to ensure that this setting is larger than the amount of commonly used prepared statements in your application.
+Keep in mind that the higher this value, the larger the memory footprint of each PgBouncer connection will have on your Greenplum coordinator, because it will keep more queries prepared on those connections.
+It also increases the memory footprint of PgBouncer itself, because it now needs to keep track of query strings.

+:   The impact on PgBouncer memory usage is not that big:
+    - Each unique query is stored once in a global query cache.
+    - Each client connection keeps a buffer that it uses to rewrite packets.
+This is at most four times the size of `pkt_buf`.
+This limit is often not reached though, it only happens when the queries in your prepared statements are between two and four times the size of `pkt_buf`.

+:   Consider the following example scenario:
+    - There are 1000 active clients.
+    - The clients prepare 200 unique queries.
+    - The average size of a query is 5 kB.
+    - `pkt_buf` is set to the default of 4096 (4kB).

+:   In this scenario, PgBouncer needs at most the following amount of memory to handle these prepared statements:

+    ```
+    200 x 5kB + 1000 x 4 x 4kB = ~17MB of memory.
+    ```

+:   Tracking prepared statements does not only come with a memory cost, but also with increased CPU usage, because PgBouncer needs to inspect and rewrite the queries.
+Multiple PgBouncer instances can listen on the same port to use more than one core for processing, see the `so_reuseport` option for details.

+:   There are also performance benefits to prepared statements.
+Just as when connecting to Greenplum directly, by preparing a query that is executed many times, it reduces the total amount of parsing and planning that needs to be done.
+The way that PgBouncer tracks prepared statements is especially beneficial to performance when multiple clients prepare the same queries.
+Because client connections automatically reuse a prepared statement on a server connection even if it was prepared by another client.
+As an example, if you have a `pool_size` of 20 and you have 100 clients that all prepare the exact same query, then the query is prepared (and thus parsed) only 20 times on the Greenplum coordinator.

+:   The reuse of prepared statements has one downside.
+If the return or argument types of a prepared statement changes across executions, Greenplum throws an error such as:

+    ```
+    ERROR:  cached plan must not change result type
+    ```

+:   You can avoid such errors by not having multiple clients that use the exact same query string in a prepared statement, but expecting different argument or result types.
+One of the most common ways of running into this issue is during a DDL migration where you add a new column or change a column type on an existing table.
+In those cases you can run `RECONNECT` on the PgBouncer admin console after doing the migration to force a re-prepare of the query and make the error goes away.

+:   Default: 0

+### <a id="authset"></a>Authentication Settings

+auth\_file
+:   The name of the file containing the user names and passwords to load.
+The file format is the same as the Greenplum Database pg\_auth file.
+Refer to the [PgBouncer Authentication File Format](../../admin_guide/access_db/topics/pgbouncer.html#pgb_auth) for more information.

+    Default: not set

+auth\_hba\_file
+:   HBA configuration file to use when `auth_type` is `hba`.
+Refer to the [Configuring HBA-based Authentication for PgBouncer](../../admin_guide/access_db/topics/pgbouncer.html#pgb_hba) and [Configuring LDAP-based Authentication for PgBouncer](../../admin_guide/access_db/topics/pgbouncer.html#pgb_ldap) for more information.

+    Default: not set

+auth\_type
+:   How to authenticate users.

+    - `pam`: Use PAM to authenticate users. `auth_file` is ignored.
+This method is not compatible with databases using the `auth_user` option.
+The service name reported to PAM is `pgbouncer`.
+PAM is not supported in the HBA configuration file.
+    - `hba`:  The actual authentication type is loaded from the `auth_hba_file`.
+This setting allows different authentication methods for different access paths, for example: connections over Unix socket use the `peer` auth method, connections over TCP must use TLS.
+    - `cert`:  Clients must connect with TLS using a valid client certificate.
+The client's username is taken from CommonName field in the certificate.
+    - `md5`: Use MD5-based password check. `auth_file` may contain both MD5-encrypted or plain-text passwords.
+If `md5` is configured and a user has a SCRAM secret, then SCRAM authentication is used automatically instead.
+This is the default authentication method.
+    - `scram-sha-256`: Use password check with SCRAM-SHA-256. `auth_file` has to contain SCRAM secrets or plain-text passwords.
+    - `plain`:  Clear-text password is sent over wire. *Deprecated*.
+    - `trust`: No authentication is performed.
+The username must still exist in the `auth_file`.
+    - `any`: Like the `trust` method, but the username supplied is ignored.
+Requires that all databases are configured to log in with a specific user.
+Additionally, the console database allows any user to log in as admin.

+auth_key_file
+:   If you are connecting to LDAP with an encrypted password, `auth_key_file` identifies the file system location of the encryption key.
+Refer to [About Specifying an Encrypted LDAP Password](../../admin_guide/access_db/topics/pgbouncer.html#pgb_ldap_encrypt_passwd) for more information.

+    Default: not set

+auth_cipher
+:   If you are connecting to LDAP with an encrypted password, `auth_cipher` identifies the cipher algorithm for password authentication.
+PgBouncer accepts any cipher supported by OpenSSL on the system.
+When FIPS mode is enabled, specify only a cipher that is considered safe in FIPS mode.
+Refer to [About Specifying an Encrypted LDAP Password](../../admin_guide/access_db/topics/pgbouncer.html#pgb_ldap_encrypt_passwd) for more information.

+    Default: `aes-256-cbc`

+auth\_query
+:   Query to load a user's password from the database.

+:   Direct access to pg_shadow requires admin rights.
+It's preferable to use a non-superuser that calls a `SECURITY DEFINER` function instead.

+:   Note that the query is run inside target database, so if a function is used it needs to be installed into each database.

+    Default: `SELECT usename, passwd FROM pg_shadow WHERE usename=$1`

+auth\_user
+:   If `auth_user` is set, any user who is not specified in `auth_file` is authenticated through the `auth_query` query from the `pg_shadow` database view.
+PgBouncer performs this query as the `auth_user` Greenplum Database user. `auth_user`'s password must be set in the `auth_file`.
+(If the `auth_user` does not require a password then it does not need to be defined in `auth_file`.)

+:   Direct access to `pg_shadow` requires Greenplum Database administrative privileges.
+It is preferable to use a non-admin user that calls `SECURITY DEFINER` function instead.

+:    Default: not set

+auth\_dbname
+:   Database name in the `[database]` section to be used for authentication purposes.
+This option can be either global or overridden in the connection string if this parameter is specified.

 ### <a id="logset"></a>Log Settings